robotlabvn/robotlabvn.github.io/_posts/2023-08-14-RRT-Rapidly-Exploring-Random-Tree.md

 layout: post
 category: blog
 title: Rapidly-Exploring Random Tree (RRT)
-snippet: Explain the RRT and some its variation.
+snippet: Explain the RRT and some variations, code example RRT and RRT* in Python with visualization.
 tags: [robotics]
 ---